 Gray Wolf Management

 Colorado is part of the gray wolf’s native range, but wolves were eradicated from the state by the 1940s.
 Over the past decade, the U.S. Fish and Wildlife Service (USFWS) restored gray wolves into Wyoming, Idaho, Montana, New Mexico and Arizona.
-Individual wolves, and most recently a group of wolves, have been migrating into Colorado periodically for several years now.
+Individual wolves, and most recently a group of wolves in Moffat County, have been periodically migrating into Colorado.
 It is possible that wolves from the south may do so someday as well.

-Researchers say dispersing wolves—especially single male wolves—can travel long distances.
 To prepare for any future wolf migrations into Colorado, Colorado Parks and Wildlife (CPW) created a multi-disciplinary working group that drafted a Wolf Management Plan.
 The wolf working group's recommendations were adopted in their entirety by the Colorado Wildlife Commission at its May 2005 meeting, and affirmed by the Colorado Parks and Wildlife Commission in 2016.